flairNLP/fabricator/README.md

 unlabeled datasets and store the generated or annotated datasets with their `Dataset` class.
 Once created, you can share the dataset with others via the hub or use it for your model training.
 - <b>Prompt</b>: A prompt is the instruction made to the language model.
 It can be a simple sentence or a more complex template with placeholders.
-We utilize [langchain](https://github.com/langchain-ai/langchain) `PromptTemplate` classes and provide an easy interface for custom dataset generation prompts in which you can specify label options for the LLM to choose from, provide fewshot examples to support the prompt with or annotate an unlabeled dataset in a specific way.
+We provide an easy interface for custom dataset generation prompts in which you can specify label options for the LLM to choose from, provide fewshot examples to support the prompt with or annotate an unlabeled dataset in a specific way.
 - <b>LLM</b>: We use [deepset's haystack library](https://github.com/deepset-ai/haystack) as our LLM interface. deepset supports a wide range of LLMs including OpenAI, all models from the HuggingFace model hub and many more.
 - <b>Generator</b>: The generator is the core of this framework.
 It takes a dataset, a prompt and a LLM and generates a